sassoftware/vscode-sas-extension/connect-and-run.md

    2.4.
 SAS returns an authorization code.
 Copy this code.

    2.5.
 Paste the authorization code in VS Code where indicated at the top of the screen.

+**Note:** Your sign in status will persist in VS Code.
+You can view it and sign out from VS Code's `Accounts` menu.

 3. VS Code connects to SAS and runs the code.